rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 - boolean: True if it is a non-null, non-array, non-File object

+### labelValue()

+Helper function that will return the value to use for a widget `label` based on `hideLabel`.
+The `fallback` is used as the return value from the function when `hideLabel` is true.
+Due to the implementation of theme components, it may be necessary to return something other than `undefined` to cause the theme component to not render a label.
+Some themes require may `false` and others may require and empty string.

+#### Parameters

+- [label]: string | ReactElement | undefined - The label string or component to render when not hidden
+- [hideLabel]: boolean| undefined - Flag, if true, will cause the label to be hidden
+- [fallback]: undefined | false | '' - One of 3 values, `undefined` (the default), `false` or an empty string

+- #### Returns

+- string | boolean | undefined: `fallback` if `hideLabel` is true, otherwise `label`

 ### localToUTC()

 Converts a local Date string into a UTC date string